Learning-Dashboard/LD-eval/README.md

 + The *weights* attribute sets the strength of the influence.
 Obviously, the lists in 'indicators' and 'weights' have to have the same length!

-+ The *onError* attribute tells qr-eval what to do in case of factor computation errors (e.g. no metrics influence a factor, which results in a division by zero).
++ The *onError* attribute tells LD-eval what to do in case of factor computation errors (e.g. no metrics influence a factor, which results in a division by zero).

 Example of factor definition (factor1):